rrramiro/eventsrc/readme.md

 To release and publish, use the standard `sbt`-ism:

-    sbt publish             # To publish a snapshot to maven private snapshot repo sbt 'release cross'     # To tag a release and publish to maven private release repo
+    sbt publish       # To publish a snapshot to maven private snapshot repo sbt 'release'     # To tag a release and publish to maven private release repo

 Obviously be sure the run the integration before releasing.